Rock Hill DUI Attorney

 Is DUI a Felony in South Carolina?

 In South Carolina, a DUI (Driving Under the Influence) can be classified as either a misdemeanor or a felony, depending on the circumstances.
 Generally, a first or second DUI offense is considered a misdemeanor in the state.
-However, if certain aggravating factors are present, such as causing serious bodily injury or death while driving under the influence, the offense can be elevated to a felony.
+However, if certain aggravating factors are present, such as causing serious bodily injury or death while driving under the influence, the offense is a felony.
 Additionally, if a person has multiple prior DUI convictions within a certain time frame, subsequent offenses may also be charged as felonies.
 It is important to consult with a qualified attorney to understand the specific implications of a DUI charge in South Carolina and to navigate the legal process effectively.

 Driver's License Impacts from a DUI